 The Giver – ENFJ Personality

 Protagonists or ENFJ givers are all about going offbeat places and taking their travel discovery seriously.
-People-focused and at the same time seeking new experiences, ideas and non-traditional approach, these travellers will strive in hostels and Couchsurfing gatherings when meeting locals on their solo trips and bars.
+People-focused and at the same time seeking new experiences, ideas, and non-traditional approaches, these travelers will strive in hostels and Couchsurfing gatherings when meeting locals on their solo trips and bars.
 After all, as Tim Cahill put it, ”A journey is best measured in friends, rather than miles.”

 ENFJ Pattaya: Feel yourself a spider and hitchhike to the closest beach!

 ENFJ Chiang Mai: Meet locals (and travelling musicians) at The North Gate Jazz Co-Op

 Craftsmen all about gaining hands-on cultural experience, these virtuosos will enjoy the experience given by opportunity to do and make, and cheer up others by their good-natured spirits.